 Other companies are organized under CEZ ESCO II.
-Kofler Energies provides design and engineering solutions for industrial, commercial, residential and public administration customers aiming at increasing their energy efficiency through equipment optimization and/or energy management.
+Entract Energy GmbH (formerly "Kofler Energies Energieeffizienz GmbH") and Pantegra Ingenieure GmbH provides design and engineering solutions for industrial, commercial, residential and public administration customers aiming at increasing their energy efficiency through equipment optimization and/or energy management.
 GWE Wärme- und Energietechnik deals with the technical and energy-related issues relating to energy conversion and distribution.
 Its focus is on efficient energy supply solutions for industry with a focus on energy centres.
 The additional design and engineering companies, IBP Ingenieure GmbH & Co. and Peil und Partner Ingenieure, focus on the energy-saving planning of buildings.

-In December 2021, Belectric was acquired, a leading German service provider focusing on delivery of large photovoltaic solutions to secure the environmental-friendly energy generation.
+In December 2021, Belectric was acquired, a leading German service provider focusing on the delivery of large photovoltaic solutions to secure the generation of environmental-friendly energy.
 In the past, it has delivered capacity of more than 4 GW and provides services on 2.2 GW of power plants.
 The company is active not only in Germany, but has also subsidiaries in France, UK, Italy and Israel and is also active in Dutch and Danish markets.
+Elektro Hofmockel GmbH & Co.
+Elektroanlagen KG provide solutions in the area of technical equipment for buildings, including automatization and regulation.